Christmas is just around the corner.

 This post can help you to build a user-friendly website: What Makes a Good Website: 4 Secrets of Website Design.

 Design the entire customer journey, not just a single interaction

-The reason why Disney is such a well-prospering organization (to put it mildly, Rogue One earned $155.5M on the opening weekend) is because Disney’s marketing team knows that a seamless customer experience is the key to success.
+The reason why Disney is such a well-prospering organization (to put it mildly, Rogue One earned $155.5M on the opening weekend) is that Disney’s marketing team knows that seamless customer experience is the key to success.

 But not all of us know that behind the park magic there are decades of hard work to making this magic come true.

 Disney World might be a theme park, but it’s also a huge and profitable organization that makes serious business decisions to get more visitors and turn them into loyal, returning customers.

 And although you might think that it’s not possible to repeat such a success, let me recall the words of Walt Disney: